1997–98 Atlanta Hawks season: Notable highlights

-On March 27, 1998, the Hawks set a single-game regular season attendance record of 62,046 fans at the Georgia Dome in a game against Michael Jordan, and the 2-time defending NBA champion Chicago Bulls, who defeated the Hawks, 89–74.
+One notable highlight of the regular season occurred on March 27, 1998, in which the Hawks set a then single-game regular season attendance record of 62,046 at the Georgia Dome in a game against All-Star guard Michael Jordan, and the 2-time defending NBA champion Chicago Bulls.
+However, the Hawks lost to the Bulls by a score of 89–74.
 The Bulls would go on to defeat the Utah Jazz in six games in the 1998 NBA Finals for their third consecutive NBA championship, and sixth overall in eight years.